 Having said that, every situation has its nuances.
 While understanding that no organization is the same, there may be some commonalities between industries, like similar regulatory bodies to comply with, for example.
 This allows pentesters to put some standardization into their process while allowing for customization and flexibility that is unique to the client environment from a business or technical perspective.

-Technology/IT Should be Automated to Increase Manual Testing
+Technology/IT Should be Automated to Increase Manual Pentesting

 In my opinion, your internal team should focus on finding solutions for effective and fast vulnerability remediation, rather than spending their time heads down in administrative tasks.
 It’s up to your pentesting team to identify and communicate the priority vulnerabilities, not hand you a document and wish you luck.
-Look for a pentesting partner who has tools in place to automate reporting functions and deliver results that can be easily sorted and acted upon so that the majority of human capital investment is focused on finding and fixing vulnerabilities.
-A favorite quote of mine from NetSPI product manager, Jake Reynolds, exemplifies the mindset of those individuals working to solve the technical complexities of VM, “I want to hack and secure the largest companies in the world…I participate in solving real world problems that affect companies and people across the globe.”
+Look for a penetration testing provider who has tools in place to automate pentest reporting functions and deliver results that can be easily sorted and acted upon so that the majority of human capital investment is focused on finding and fixing vulnerabilities.
+A favorite quote of mine from NetSPI product manager Jake Reynolds exemplifies the mindset of those individuals working to solve the technical complexities of vulnerability management (VM), “I want to hack and secure the largest companies in the world…I participate in solving real world problems that affect companies and people across the globe.”

 A Focus on Internal R&D Will Strengthen the Entire Security Community

 Being able to collaborate with a team is critical in our client relationships.
-We instill that collaborative mindset through an intense and immersive training program, NetSPI University for entry-level talent.
+We instill that collaborative mindset through an intense and immersive training program, NetSPI University, for entry-level security testing talent.
 Why dedicate so much time to continued education and mentorship?
-At NetSPI, we are consistently being asked to see around corners and pentest more and more complex environments.
-So, training and collaboration are key to helping us grow and scale talent to meet our industry’s evolving needs.
+At NetSPI, we are consistently asked to see around corners and penetration test more and more complex environments.
+So, training and collaboration are key to helping us grow and scale pentesting talent to meet our industry’s evolving needs.

 Training and collaboration can’t, and isn’t, just a NetSPI initiative.
 Collaboration and innovation are key to evolving as an enterprise and as an industry.
 As I wrote in this blog post, pentesters are intensely creative and have highly curious technical minds, and our team strongly believes that the effort we place in research and development with our colleagues should be shared with the broader security community.
 Case in point?
 The NetSPI blog is a treasure trove of information for the pentesting community at large, along with the content on our open source portal.

-Final words on this subject: Pentesting services are the same by definition, but none are created equal.
-When hiring a pentesting service provider to test your applications, cloud, network, or perform a red teaming exercise, think beyond whether they can simply identify vulnerabilities.
-Consider talent, processes, technology, and culture to ensure you’re getting the most value out of your partnership.
+Final words on this subject: Penetration testing services are the same by definition, but none are created equal.
+When hiring a penetration testing service provider to test your applications, cloud, network, or perform a red teaming exercise, think beyond whether they can simply identify vulnerabilities.
+Consider pentesting talent, processes, technology, and culture to ensure you’re getting the most value out of your partnership.